Active Substance: sirolimus

 What is the risk associated with Rapamune?

-The most common side effects with Rapamune (seen in more than 1 patient in 10) are urinary-tract infection (infection of the structures that carry urine), thrombocytopenia (low blood platelet counts), anaemia (low red-blood-cell counts), hypokalaemia (low blood potassium levels), hypophosphataemia (low blood phosphate levels), hypercholesterolaemia (high blood cholesterol levels), hyperglycaemia (high blood sugar levels), hypertriglyceridaemia (high blood levels of triglycerides, a type of fat), headache, lymphocele (fluid collection around the kidney), hypertension (high blood pressure), abdominal pain (stomach ache), diarrhoea, constipation, nausea (feeling sick), acne, arthralgia (joint pain), peripheral oedema (swelling, especially of the ankles and feet), pyrexia (fever), pain, increased blood lactate dehydrogenase levels (a marker of tissue breakdown) and increased blood creatinine levels (a marker of kidney problems).
+The most common side effects with Rapamune (seen in more than 1 patient in 10) are pneumonia (infection of the lungs), infections (fungal, viral, bacterial or by Herpes simplex), urinary tract infection (infection of the structures that carry urine), thrombocytopenia (low blood platelet counts), anaemia (low red blood cell counts), leucopoenia (low white blood cell counts), hypokalaemia (low blood potassium levels), hypophosphataemia (low blood phosphate levels), hyperlipidaemia (including hypercholesterolaemia (high blood cholesterol levels) and hypertriglyceridaemia (high blood levels of triglycerides, a type of fat)), hyperglycaemia (high blood sugar levels), diabetes, headache, tachycardia (rapid heartbeat), lymphocele (fluid collection around the kidney), hypertension (high blood pressure), abdominal pain (stomach ache), diarrhoea, constipation, nausea (feeling sick), rash, acne, arthralgia (joint pain), proteinuria (protein in the urine), menstrual disorders, oedema (swelling), peripheral oedema (swelling of the ankles and feet), pyrexia (fever), pain, impaired wound healing, increased blood lactate dehydrogenase levels (a marker of tissue breakdown), increased blood creatinine levels (a marker of kidney problems) and abnormal liver function test.
 Because it reduces the activity of the immune system, Rapamune can also increase the risk of developing cancer, especially lymphoma and skin cancer.
 For the full list of all side effects reported with Rapamune, see the package leaflet.

 Why has Rapamune been approved?